-The wire rod used is partly produced by melting scrap; the proportion of scrap used varies considerably and depends on the quality of the wire rod and the steel or rolling mill supplying it.
-According to company estimates, the proportion of scrap in the wire rod is around 25%.
+The wire rod used is produced by melting iron ore and scrap.
+The proportion of scrap used varies considerably depending on the production process and is dependent on the quality of the wire rod and the steel or rolling mill supplying it.
+According to the company's estimate, scrap accounts for around 25% of the wire rod purchased in the reporting year.